 A person wishing to become a maintainer sends a note to the existing maintainers at email@example.com, listing their Egeria contributions to date and requesting to be made a maintainer.
-The maintainers vote and if a majority agree then the requester is added to the maintainers list and given write access to our git repository.
+The maintainers vote and if a majority agree then the requester is added to the maintainers list and given write access to the Egeria Git repositories.

-Once confirmed, you will recieve a badge to add to your social profiles and/or website, and can refer to yourself as an Egeria maintainer publically.
+Once confirmed, you will receive an an Egeria Maintainer badge to add to to add to your social profiles and/or website, and can publicly refer to yourself as an Egeria maintainer.